 Proper blade guide alignment is critical to optimum machine performance.
 It is important to understand and follow the procedures in this section to properly align the blade guides.

 See Figure 7-7.
-The major components of the blade guide assemblies are the top and bottom guide blocks and guide roller.
+The major components of the blade guide assemblies are the bottom guide block and guide roller.